 (Please note these are not substitutes for those of us who may need professional support and diagnosis for mental health illnesses.
 These are tips on managing mental health written by a contributor to Amaliah.)

 I try to make a habit of clearing out my wardrobe every six months because I feel that too many belongings weigh on me spiritually.
-Let’s face it, how many things do you have in your wardrobe that you don’t even wear, let alone worn since you bought them?
-Like me at times; I can imagine you don’t even know lol.
-A classic scenario is to buy something impulsively and then never wear it, because at the time of buying you envisioned it perfectly for an occasion, however, that occasion never arrived.
+Let’s face it, how many things do you have in your wardrobe that you don’t even wear or haven’t worn since you bought them?
+Like me, at times, I can imagine you don’t know.
+A classic scenario is to buy something impulsively and never wear it, because at the time of buying you envisioned it perfectly for an occasion.
+However, that occasion never arrived.
 My guess is, if you haven’t worn it thus far, you’d probably be better off getting rid of it.
 Take some time out to go through your wardrobe and be honest with yourself about what you need instead of what you imagine you’ll make use of one day.
-You may fill up a refuse sack or two ready for the charity shop but believe me, you’ll feel like a huge weight has lifted.
-In the past 6 years I’ve moved homes 6 times (one of which was abroad) and each time I packed my things, I found so many items that I didn’t use let alone need.
-I had to decide whether to keep, donate or bin these items, and I can honestly say that I feel better as a result of owning fewer things.
+You may fill up a refuse sack or two ready for the charity shop, and you’ll feel like a huge weight has lifted.
+In the past 6 years, I’ve moved homes 6 times (one of which was abroad) and each time I packed my things, I found so many items I didn’t use or need.
+I had to decide whether to keep, donate or bin these items, and I can honestly say I feel better as a result of owning fewer things.
 Next time you’re out and about, check out your local area for clothes recycling banks where you can deposit your unused clothes/shoes – quite a few mosques have them outside in their car parks as well.

 Ever since I was young, I always wanted to do something creative.
 In school I took dance classes, singing classes, art classes, drama classes, I even enrolled into a school of performing arts until my father reminded me to grow up and get a real job because work in the creative industry “doesn’t pay the bills.”
 Being stuck in a 9-5 office job rarely allows us to get creative unless you are managing your own projects, but as an administrator, I was always working on somebody else’s project in order to pay the bills.
 This is where I would use my own time to get creative and allow the colours of my imagination to flow.
 Think about your hobbies, what is it you enjoy doing?
 There are tons of free classes and workshops on offer for you to try which might also be a great opportunity to make new friends.
 A good place to find events in your local area is Eventbrite, I have found many interesting talks and classes on there and its even downloadable as an app on your phone.
 If you’re not feeling sociable you can even try your hand at a new craft like drawing or knitting (don’t laugh) or even try a new recipe, the choices are abundant based on your interests.